Anadarko shareholders go for the cash in $38 billion Occidental buyout

 Occidental in May beat out Chevron Corp (CVX.N) to grab a major oil industry prize: Anadarko’s nearly quarter million acres in the Permian Basin, the top U.S. shale field, where low-cost output has helped turn the United States into the world’s top oil producer at more than 12 million barrels per day.

 Anadarko’s shareholders voted 99% in favor of the deal that gives them $72.34 per share based on Wednesday’s closing price for Occidental.
-Occidental said it had closed the transaction immediately after the vote.
-Its shares were off a fraction at $45.85 in morning trading.
+Occidental said immediately after the vote it had closed the transaction.
+Its shares were off a fraction at $45.67 in morning trading.

 “We begin our work to integrate our two companies and unlock the significant value of this combination for shareholders,” Occidental Chief Executive Vicki Hollub said in a statement.